sagemathinc/sbir2015/description.md

 sophisticated code in Sage for constructing example of such matrices!).
 The state will also include information about what the student has attempted so far, which would be initialized to empty.

-- **Render:** The author would create code (or a template) that given the problem state object renders a view of it for the student to look at and possibly interact with.
-There are many ways to do this, and we will eventually support several.
+- **Render:** The author would create code (or a template) that, given the problem state object, renders a view of it for the student to look at and interact with.
+There are many ways to do this, and we may eventually support several.
 For the first version, we would create a small Python library of code that generates user interface widgets, which are then rendered in a browser (possibly using Facebook's React.js library), and eventually also rendered in a mobile app (possibly using React native).
 Widgets would include blocks of text